-The ICPC Wait in Adoption: What to Expect
+The ICPC Wait in Adoption

-by | Aug 23, 2023 | Adoptive Families Blog
+by | Jul 10, 2024 | Adoptive Families Blog

 Adoptive mother carefully buckles her newborn daughter into her carseatSince most hopeful parents work with a national agency to make their dreams of adoption come true, they adopt a baby from another state after being chosen by a birth mother.
 Besides traveling to the birth mother’s state and the two state’s laws involved, another important aspect is ICPC.